GraceAlways123/alx-system_engineering-devops/0x00-shell_basics/README.md

-Task 8: Removes the file betty using rm
+Task 9: deletes a directory